thuijskens/thuijskens.github.io/_drafts/2016-08-14-causal-modelling.md

 2. *radius matching*, where we take all the control observations that fall within a pre-defined radius $$R$$ of the treatment observation;
 3. *stratification matching*, where we pool all (both control and treatment) observations together in disjunct strata based on the propensity score.
 The treatment effect is then estimated as a weighted average of the treatment effect in the different strata.

-In $$k$$-nearest neighbour matching and radius matching you also have the choice to discard a control observation from the set of potential candidates or not (this is referred to as matching without or with replacement).
+In $$k$$-nearest neighbour matching and radius matching you also have the choice to discard a control observation from the set of potential candidates, once you have matched the control to a test observation.
+This is referred to as matching with (when you keep the control) or without replacement (when you discard the control).

 In general, matching with replacement is preferred because in matching without replacement the final matching becomes dependent on the way the data was initially sorted.
 Hence, your matching may be biased by this sorting.

 ### Turning theory into practice

 Now that we have processed the necessary theory, it is finally time to get our hands dirty and see how these methods work in practice!
-I have put up an [IPython notebook]({{ BASE_PATH }}/files/2016_08_14/causal-analysis-psm.ipynb) that works through a well known academic data-set, called the LaLonde[^2] data set.
+I have put up an [IPython notebook](https://github.com/thuijskens/thuijskens.github.io/blob/master/files/2016_08_14/causal-analysis-psm.ipynb) that works through a well known academic data-set, called the LaLonde[^2] data set.

 Here, we look at the effect of a job training program (the treatment) on real earnings a number of years after the program (the response).
 The original data set is unbalanced in the pre-treatment covariates, and hence any direct analysis of the treatment effect will not be accurate.
-The notebook shows how you can build a propensity score matching method in Python and gives some practical advice on post-matching validation checks.
+The notebook shows how you can build a propensity score matching method in Python, and gives some practical advice on post-matching validation checks.

 If you prefer to work in R, you should definitely check out the excellent [MatchIt](http://gking.harvard.edu/matchit)[^3] package.
 To my knowledge, there is no robust package for (propensity score) matching methods in Python available yet.

 ### Final words and further reading

 Propensity score matching methods can be a good solution when we are analyzing data from an observational study, but these methods by no means guarantee proper balancing in the processed sample.
-We always have to check how well the sample is balanced after the matching, and usually we should iterate and vary the propensity model formulation, and the matching method, until we are happy with the resulting balance.
+We always have to check how well the sample is balanced after the matching, and usually we should iterate, by varying the propensity model formulation and the matching method, until we are happy with the resulting balance.
 Even then, there may still be selection bias present in your data.

 What can you do in this case?
 There exists another class of matching methods, called **monotonic imbalance bounding** (MIB) methods.
 MIB methods allow you to choose a maximum imbalance, or they will reduce the imbalance in one covariate without changing the imbalance in others.
 An example of a MIB method is the so-called *coarsened exact matching*[^4] (CEM) algorithm, on which I may dedicate a future blog post.
 CEM is supported in the MatchIt R package, but there is no open source Python implementation available.

 Another common approach in analyzing observational studies is to apply a [Heckman correction](https://en.wikipedia.org/wiki/Heckman_correction)[^5] to your data.
 This is a two step procedure, where the first step again estimates a propensity model, and the second step consists of including a transformation of the propensity scores into a regression model that estimates the treatment effect.

 In the end these are still approximate methods however, and you may still end up with a data set you can't properly analyze.
+Even if you have perfect balance in the pre-treatment covariates you measured, you may still have a flawed design because of a confounding variable, of which you did not know it existed.
 If you have the choice, you should always prefer proper experimental design above post-experiment data processing techniques.

 ### References